Cincom

 Stage 1: Awareness & Research

-Lisa starts searching online for life insurance options.
-Instead of bombarding her with generic ads, CXM, by leveraging customer communication management software, analyzes her behavior and sends her personalized resources on life insurance benefits for working parents and a premium calculator tailored to her age and income.
+Lisa starts searching online for life insurance options on your website.
+Instead of bombarding her with generic ads, CXM, by leveraging customer communication management software, analyzes her behavior and sends her personalized resources.

 Stage 2: Consideration & Decision